aminrj/aminrj.github.io/_posts/2026-01-26-LLM-engineering-building-a-procurements-analyst-ai.md

 await asyncio.sleep(2)
 This gives you a stable contract:

-if you get a result, it matches the schema if not, it fails loudly and predictably
+- if you get a result, it matches the schema
+- if not, it fails loudly and predictably
-Step 4: The agents (business logic as prompts)
+## Step 4: the agents

 With the infrastructure in place, the agents become clean and readable.

-Agent 1: FilterAgent (classification + reasoning)
+### Agent 1: filteragent

 The filtering agent answers: “Do we care?”